dbochicchio/vera-VirtualDevices/README.md

 Be sure to start your command URL with *curl://*, then write your curl arguments.
 Be sure to test it via command line to be sure it'll work.

 # Multiple calls per action (version 2.2+)
 Starting from version 2.2, multiple calls per action could be specified.
-Just specifiy the commands in its own line.
+Just specifiy each command in its own line.

 On openLuup or AltUI, use code to modify it (UI doesn't support multi-line values).
 Vera is OK.

 You can specify mixed commands (ie: curl or native HTTP calls).

+> Remarks: multiple commands will slow down your system.
+Do not exceed 3-4 commands per action.
+Async HTTP are strongly suggested, because they will not block the execution and nicely run in parallel.

 # Create a new device
 To create a new device, got to Apps, then Develops, then Create device.